 Kills pests who chew on leaves sprayed with the oil.
 It’s an excellent natural insecticide to guard lilies against aphids and beetles.

 Many experts suggest that you prune your Tiger Lily annually.
 The best time to prune the leaves of your plant is in the fall.

 As previously mentioned, the Tiger Lily leaves turn yellow towards the end of summer and fall.
-While there is no cause for worry, remove brown and dead leaves eliminate disease and pests’ chances.
+While there is no cause for worry, removing brown and dead leaves eliminates disease and pests’ chances.

 During spring, you also have the option to divide new sprouts and propagate new plants.
 Or, let your Tiger Lily grow on its own.

 Keep an eye on these issues while pruning tiger lilies.

 A great danger when cutting back Tiger lilies at the end of the growing season is over-pruning.

 It can be challenging to know which green leaves need cutting.
 One tip for gardeners is to only trim off the dead leaves near the base of the plant.